U.S. Route 40 in Maryland: Frederick and Carroll counties

 At this point, the freeway continues southeast as part of I-270 while US 40 heads east to follow I-70 along the Baltimore National Pike, a six-lane freeway.
 The freeway heads east through business areas and passes south of Nymeo Field at Harry Grove Stadium, the home ballpark of the Frederick Keys baseball team, before crossing under MD 355 and coming to a single-point urban interchange with MD 85.
-The road passes over the Frederick Branch of CSX's Old Main Line Subdivision railroad line before it comes to an partial cloverleaf interchange with South Street and Monocacy Boulevard and a partial interchange with MD 144.
+The road passes over the Frederick Branch of CSX's Old Main Line Subdivision railroad line before it comes to a partial cloverleaf interchange with South Street and Monocacy Boulevard and a partial interchange with MD 144.
 Past this interchange, I-70/US 40 passes through fields before it leaves Frederick upon crossing the Monocacy River.
 The freeway runs near suburban residential development and woodland, curving southeast and coming to a partial interchange with the eastern terminus of the Frederick section of MD 144 in Bartonsville, with no eastbound exit.
 Past this interchange, the road continues east through wooded areas with some fields and development, with Old National Pike parallel a short distance to the north.
 I-70/US 40 passes south of the town of New Market and comes to a diamond interchange with MD 75 that serves the town.
 The freeway heads east through woodland with some farmland and nearby residential development, with Old National Pike parallel to the north and CSX's Old Main Line Subdivision parallel to the south.
 The road passes an eastbound weigh station and winds east, crossing over the railroad tracks before it reaches an eastbound truck rest area.
 I-70/US 40 comes to a partial cloverleaf interchange with MD 27 that serves the town of Mount Airy to the north, at which point it enters Carroll County.
 Past this interchange, the freeway runs through wooded areas between CSX's Old Main Line Subdivision to the north and MD 144 to the south, curving southeast and crossing the South Branch Patapsco River.